readysettech/docs-old/docs/guides/deploy/deploy-readyset-binary.md

 This page shows you how to manually deploy ReadySet on Amazon EC2 in front of a Supabase, Amazon RDS Postgres, or Amazon RDS MySQL database.

-!!! tip

-    If you don't want to run and manage ReadySet yourself, get a fully-managed deployment on [ReadySet Cloud](deploy-readyset-cloud.md).

 ## Before you begin

 === "Supabase Postgres"